mmomtchev/sqlite-wasm-http/README.md

 VACUUM;
 ```

+Note that you may not be able to change the page size of an existing database ("Runtime error: attempt to write a readonly database").
+In that case, `VACUUM INTO 'new-database.sqlite3';` instead.

 ## Using the SQLite API

 This method allows using the raw SQLite interface with the added support of an HTTP VFS.